rrdd-repo/Requiem-of-Last-Lunar-Phase/README.md

 # Requiem-of-Last-Lunar-Phase
-Visual Novel developed for the Brackeys Game Jam 2024
+Sound novel developed for the Brackeys Game Jam 2024 Link for the game: https://soraora.itch.io/requiem-of-last-lunar-phase